spencertipping/bipolar/neurotransmitters.md

 + [Lithium citrate](https://en.wikipedia.org/wiki/Lithium_citrate): OTC; [citric acid](https://en.wikipedia.org/wiki/Citric_acid) is completely safe, but lithium citrate is expensive and requires refrigeration

 I use lithium aspartate because the amount of aspartic acid I get from it is comparable to what's in two or three avocados.
 I've heard health concerns about avocados on the grounds that they're too calorie-rich or that they turn people into millennials, but never because of aspartate so I assume it's fine.

+If aspartate were unavailable, I would use orotate or citrate with no hesitation.
+My risk profile is much more about avoiding lithium deficiency than it is about any supposed risks associated with orotic acid.

 ## Methylation: general metabolism and oxidative stress